ChenNorth/hello/README.md

 # hello-world
 Hi！
 I'm Chinese.
-This is ust a test.
+This is just a test.